 If your child stalls or refuses to go to bed at the right time, find out what you do to manage this bedtime resistance.

-Key points to remember about bedtime resistance
+Key points about bedtime resistance

 - establish a regular bedtime to help set your child's internal body clock